bioinformatics-ca/MIC_2021/IntegratedAssignment.md

 We encourage you to (not immediately) refer back to the commands provided in the presented modules, but instead to read the help functions of each function (unless you’re stuck!), you can usually bring out the help menu by using the `--help` flag.

 If you really do get stuck at a step and cannot figure it out by yourself, don't worry.
-We left some intermediate files that you can use to "skip" a command.
+Some intermediate files are available so that you can "skip" a command.
 Simply copy it from the following locations into your working directory and continue working.
 Make sure you come back at a later date to troubleshoot where it went wrong!

 ```bash
 #Intermediate files